-More so, with the internet, it’s easy to enroll a staff member into a class without causing too much disruption while they are completing the course.
+More so, with the internet, it’s easy to enroll a staff member into a class without causing too much disruption while completing the course.

 Also, LinkedIn’s Workforce Learning has indicated that 95% of staff members would remain at a company where the company offers them learning opportunities.
-Therefore, learning increases productivity, engagement, and retention.
+Learning increases productivity, engagement, and retention.

-Businesses can provide tuition help programs (in some countries, this expense can be deducted from taxes), promoting learning contests and incentive programs.
+Businesses can contribute to learning by providing access to platforms like LinkedIn Learning or Udemy.
+Businesses can give tuition help programs (in some countries, this expense can be deducted from taxes), promoting learning contests and incentive programs.

-However, research by Gallup has indicated that only 36% of U.S. employees are engaged, and less than 50% consider that they don’t have the right technology to do their work effectively.
+However, research by Gallup has indicated that only 36% of U.S. employees are engU.S., and less than 50% consider that they don’t have the right technology to do their work effectively.

-More so, as with investing in education, investing in proper hardware (and software) can boost productivity by nearly 66%.
-Assessing the COVID-19 pandemic and how companies reacted to it, those that did not spend on video conferencing, laptops, and mobile phones, fell behind.
+As with education, investing in proper hardware (and software) can boost productivity by nearly 66%.
+Assessing the COVID-19 pandemic and how companies reacted to it, those who did not spend on video conferencing, laptops, and mobile phones fell behind.

 3. Support Staff Wellness to Increase Worker Productivity